SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## Displaying Listings on the Map
 The Listings component iterates through the `myListings` data set to display property markers on the map.
 It dynamically assigns an icon based on the property type (House, Apartment, or Office) and configures each marker with a popup that shows listing details such as title, a preview image, and a short description.

+## Displaying Listings in MUI Cards
+In addition to being shown on the map, property listings are presented using Material UI Cards.
+Each card displays listing details including the title, an image, a brief description, and price information overlaid on the picture, offering users an attractive and organized view of available properties.

 ## Marker Position State
 In the Listings component, the marker's position is stored in state using two variables: `latitude` and `longitude`.
 These values are updated via the "GO EAST" and "GO CENTER" buttons, which reposition the marker on the map.